 Day 04: Wiñay Wayna - Machu Picchu - Cusco

-If you would to book Inca Trail and it is fully booked, we can recommend the 2 day hike to Inca Trail, there are spaces available every day.
+If you would to booking Inca Trail and it is fully booked, we can recommend the 2 day hike to Inca Trail, there are spaces available every day.

 If you would like more details about the trail, click here and explore the Inca route